Healthcare Cybersecurity & Privacy Program

 Cyber Threats and Vulnerabilities

-- Types of cyber threats (e.g., ransomware, phishing, insider threats)
+- Types of healthcare cyber threats (e.g., ransomware, phishing, insider threats)

 - Vulnerability assessment techniques